Pilgrim passport and the Olav Letter

 A unique pilgrim tradition

-Pilgrims can recieve stamps at the pilgrim hostels, the regional pilgrimage centers and in some churches.
-At accommodation that does not have a stamp, you can ask the host to give you a simple endorsement in the passport.
+Pilgrims can recieve stamps at the pilgrim hostels, the regional pilgrim centers, in some churches, some museums or other stops along the way.
+At accommodations that does not have a stamp, you can ask the host to give you a simple endorsement in the passport.

 The Olav Letter

-The Olav letter is your proof of a completed pilgrimage.
+The Olav Letter is your proof of a completed pilgrimage.
 The letter is a great keepsake, and many pilgrims choose to hang it on their wall when they return home.
-The Olav letter is issued at Nidaros Pilgrim Centre in Trondheim, and you must present your pilgrim passport with stamps and signatures to document your pilgrimage the last 100 kilometres into Trondheim and the Nidaros Cathedral.

-The Olav Letter is a confirmation that you have walked the last stage, minimum 100 kilometers, of any of the St. Olav Ways into Trondheim, or biked the last 200 kilometers.
+The Olav Letter is a confirmation that you have walked the last stage, minimum 100 kilometers, of any of the St. Olav Ways to Trondheim.
 You need to present your pilgrim passport in person with stamps as documentation, in order to recieve the Olav Letter.
-The only place the Olav Letter is issued is the Nidaros Pilgrim Center, which is located close to the Nidaros Cathedral in Trondheim.
+The only place the Olav Letter is issued is the pilgrim reception, which is located close to Nidaros Cathedral in Trondheim.

-If you want to qualify for the Olav Letter by bicycle we recommend that you take the trip from Åre, Sweden to Trondheim on St. Olavsleden.
+Alternatively, you can qualify for the Olav Letter by bike.
+This requires that you cycle the last last 200 kilometers to Trondheim.
+We recommend cycling from Åre, Sweden to Trondheim on St. Olavsleden.

 How to buy the pilgrim passport?

-The pilgrim passport costs 50 NOK and can be purchased at all regional pilgrim centers, as well as selected places (see overview below).
-If you want to have the passport sent in advance of your pilgrimage, you can order it in the online store: northernpilgrimshop.com
+The pilgrim passport costs 50 NOK and can be purchased at regional pilgrim centers, as well as selected places (see list below).

 GUDBRANDSDALSLEDEN: